 Many insurance companies may not provide for full damages.
 First, damages are usually not available for pain and suffering if you file through insurance.
 Second, the damages that insurance companies pay for these damages may not be covered in full based on the terms of your policy.
 Lastly, insurance companies and at-fault parties often try to save themselves money by settling cases for as low as they can.
-Talk to a lawyer about your case to see what it might be worth before you accept any settlements for a boat injury case.
+Talk to a Texas personal injury lawyer about your case to see what it might be worth before you accept any settlements for a boat injury case.

 Dallas Boat Injury Attorney Offering Free Consultations

 If you or a loved one was injured in a boat accident in Texas, call our Dallas personal injury lawyers today.
 The injury attorneys at The Queenan Law Firm represent the victims of boat accidents and other serious injuries, and they fight to get them the compensation they need for their injuries, the death of a loved one, or other effects from a serious accidental injury.
 For a free consultation on your case, contact our law offices today at (817) 476-1797.